-There are generally no geographic transfer restrictions that apply in the US, except with regard to storing some governmental records and information.
+There are generally no geographic transfer restrictions that apply in the US, except regarding the storing of some governmental records and information.

 Federal and State Privacy Laws and Regulations